clayhickman/portfolio/threat-hunting-scenarios/threat-report(mimikatz).md

 ## Summary

 The user "cmh-cyber" on the "cmh-cyber-vm" device initiated and completed the download of Mimikatz.
 They proceeded to extact and rename the Mimikatz executable in an attempt to circumvent signature-based detections.
-After initial staging was completed, the user executed Mimikatz and dumped credentials from the LSASS into a file that they then failed to exfiltrate to a remote host.
+After initial staging was completed, the user executed Mimikatz and dumped credentials from LSASS into a file that they then failed to exfiltrate to a remote host.
 No futher attempts to exfiltrate the dumped credentials were detected, and the user seems to have changed course by focusing on clearing their tracks.
 Multiple commands were ran to clear logs and remove console history.
 It's unclear whether Mimikatz was deleted, obfuscated or left on the system for futher use at a later date.

 ---

 ## Response Taken
-Mimikatz usage was confirmed on device "cmh-cyber-vm".
-The device was isolated, and the user's direct manager was notified.
+Mimikatz usage was confirmed on the "cmh-cyber-vm" device.
+The device was isolated, and the user's direct manager was notified for futher action.

 ---

 ## Created By:
 - **Author Name**: Clay Hickman
 - **Author Contact**: https://www.linkedin.com/in/clay-h-980ba5262
-- **Date**: August 31, 2024
+- **Date**: February 28, 2025

 ## Validated By:
 - **Reviewer Name**: